Ohio Online Real Estate Academy

 Once the Ohio Division of Real Estate and Professional Licensing, Department of Commerce processes your complete application, they will send your information to the testing vendor PSI.
 PSI will then process the information and send you a Candidate Information Bulletin with instructions on scheduling the exams.
 You need to pass the State and National portions of the Ohio Real Estate exam with a 70% or better in order for a license to be issued.

 That's a large range!
-With The CE Shop ($1,050), you can also pay using a monthly payment plan.
+With Hondros College ($999), you can also pay using a monthly payment plan.

 Step 4 - Complete a Background Check